Ultimate Detox Salt Bar Recipe with Activated Charcoal

 Following is a screenshot from SoapCalc’s lye calculator which I used to determine the amount of lye and water needed for my ultimate detox salt bar recipe.
 (To learn how to use a lye calculator to create your own custom cold process soap recipes, visit this blog post.)

-You will need to follow your basic cold process soapmaking instructions found here to create your own ultimate detox salt bars.
-(If you’ve never made cold process soap before here’s a good, inexpensive beginner’s cold process soap recipe.)
+You will need to follow my basic instructions on how to make cold process soap here in order to recreate my ultimate detox salt bars.
+(If you’ve never made cold process soap before, you can find a good, inexpensive beginner’s cold process soap recipe here.)
 Be sure to take all proper safety precautions when working with lye including goggles and gloves.

-For even more of my homemade soap recipes as well as my bath and beauty DIY’s and other favorites from across the web, be sure to follow my boards on Pinterest.
-You can also find and follow me on Blog Lovin’, Tumblr, Facebook, Twitter, G+ and Instagram.
+For even more of my cold process soap recipes, as well as my bath and beauty DIY’s and other favorites from across the web, be sure to follow my boards on Pinterest.
+You can also find and follow me on Blog Lovin’, Facebook, Twitter, and Instagram.
 Or subscribe to Soap Deli News via email for future updates, DIY projects and recipes.